What are customs procedures? Things to know about customs procedures

 • Goods export and import ports are established inland;

-• Economic zones, industrial parks, non-tariff zones and other locations with import-export, exit, entry and transit activities are responsible for arranging locations for customs procedures and storage of import-export goods to meet the requirements.
-Customs inspection and supervision according to the provisions of the 2014 Customs Law.
+• Economic zones, industrial parks, non-tariff zones and other locations with import-export, exit, entry and transit activities are responsible for arranging locations for customs procedures and storage of import-export goods to meet inspection requirements. , customs supervision according to the provisions of the 2014 Customs Law.

 Common errors when completing customs procedures